-I grew up in Cape Elizabeth, on the coast of Maine, where I spent countless hours by the ocean, swimming, walking the beach in all seasons, collecting shells and sea glass, enthralled by the ever-changing light and movement of the waves.
-My work is largely influenced by the emotions and memories of these spaces and other natural environments.
+My work is largely influenced by the emotions and memories of natural environments and the ocean – its ever-changing light and the movement of the waves.
 In my art I share these moments of happiness and hope: the floating shadows you see submerged underneath a wave, the red tinge behind your eyelids while lifting your face to the sun, the pattern of a honeycomb or a fishing net, and all the beautiful shapes, forms, and color in nature.

 I hope the moments of unexpected beauty captured in my images inspire a deeper appreciation of the natural world, while learning about my sustainable practices and dedication to repurposing “trash'' encourage us all to change our ways to protect our environment.